All Episodes

 But I was worried about the impact.

-etc., that are being the um focal or are being the ultimate source for uh mainstream media and are being promoted, pimped, and promulgated as ultimate sources, would be the ones that are gonna cause or not cause a large-scale uh or widespread reaction to UFO information.
+pimped, and promulgated as ultimate sources would be the ones that are going to cause or not cause a large-scale or widespread reaction to UFO information.

-Okay, so so follow along on this.
+Okay, so follow along on this.

 The media has been for years having to validate all of their wild ass shit that they poke out there, like CNN saying, you know, you can't determine the sex of a child at birth.

-The media tries to sell us some line of bullshit and they point back to the academics and say, okay, the academics, they find someone they've got a big cadre of them, they pay them money, there's this symbiotic relationship with them.
+The media tries to sell us some line of bullshit, and they point back to the academics and say, okay, the academics, they find someone, they've got a big cadre of them, they pay them money, there's this symbiotic relationship with them.

 And that's basically the way our system works.

-Only I say our system's gonna break down because here's what's gonna happen in my supposition that the UFO information is gonna be released, and academia is gonna just fracture, they're just gonna freak out on all these different levels.
+Only I say our system's going to break down because here's what's going to happen in my supposition, that the UFO information is going to be released and academia is going to just fracture.

 They will not be able to disguise the freak out aspects of it in the language of the academics that will be reacting to something that is going to destroy their whole paradigm.